-If you enroll within your first 90 days of eligibility, you may elect guaranteed Optional Life Insurance coverage of \$10,000, one times your base annual earnings, two times your base annual earnings, or three times your base annual earnings, with no Statement of Health or additional underwriting required when the limit does not exceed \$500,000.
-Complete the Group Life Insurance Enrollment Form (found on the Benefits' intranet and internet websites; see back cover of this book) and turn the form in to your department's Benefits Representative.
+If an employee enrolls within your first 90 days of eligibility, they may elect guaranteed Optional Life Insurance coverage of \$10,000, one times, two times, or three times their base annual earnings, with no Statement of Health or additional underwriting required when the limit does not exceed \$500,000.
+Complete the Group Life Insurance Enrollment Form (found on the Benefits intranet and internet websites; see back cover of this book) and turn the form in to your department's Benefits Representative for enrollment.